Don't. Get. Out!

 Don't.
 Get.
 Out!
 (Steig.
 Nicht.
-Aus!) is a 2018 German thriller film written, co-produced and directed by Christian Alvart.
+Aus!) is a 2018 German action thriller film written, co-produced and directed by Christian Alvart.
 The film stars Wotan Wilke Möhring as a man who is contacted by a mysterious man demanding him to get an amount of money or he'll explode his car with him and his children inside.
-The movie is a remake of the Spanish thriller Retribution (2015).
+Don't.
+Get.
+Out! is a remake of the Spanish thriller Retribution (2015).